EMMA: End-to-End Multimodal Model for Autonomous Driving

 \section{Experiments}

-We highlight the experiments used to validate the efficacy of \model~model.
-We leverage the smallest size of Gemini, i.e., Gemini 1.0 Nano-1~\citep{gemini23} for all the experiments.
-In the following section, we first present the results of end-to-end planner trajectory generation on two public datasets in Section~\ref{sec:exp_e2e_ext}.
-Next, we conduct additional experiments on our internal datasets, studying the impact of chain-of-thought and data scaling in Section~\ref{sec:exp_e2e_int}.
-Section~\ref{sec:exp_task} focuses on experiments involving three core perception tasks: 3D object detection, road graph estimation, and scene understanding.
+Our experiments are primarily based on Gemini 1.0 Nano-1~\citep{gemini23}, with additional results provided for a variant of \model\ based on PaLI~\citep{chen2023palix}.
+We first summarize the main datasets used for various experiments in Section~\ref{sec:exp_dataset}.
+And then we present the results of end-to-end planner trajectory generation on two public datasets in Section~\ref{sec:exp_e2e_ext}.
+Next, we conduct experiments on our internal datasets, studying the impact of chain-of-thought and data scaling in Section~\ref{sec:exp_e2e_int}.
+Section~\ref{sec:exp_task} focuses on 3D object detection experiments.
 Our co-training results for the generalist model are summarized in Section~\ref{sec:exp_generalist}.
-Finally, we showcase visual results that highlight \model\ capabilities in challenging, long-tail scenarios in Section~\ref{sec:exp_visual}.
+Finally, we showcase visual results that highlight \model's capabilities in challenging, long-tail scenarios in Section~\ref{sec:exp_visual}.